 No human pilot, crew, or passengers are allowed on board during flight.
 Total operating crew on the ground is limited to 2 persons for staging, deploying, and operating the aircraft in all missions (excludes payload handlers, but includes a visual observer if one operator has obstructed vision).

 Ground areas will be designated at each mission course for operating crew, outside expected aircraft flight paths but within line of sight.
-Anyone in or in communication with the designated area is considered operating crew.
+Anyone in or in communication with the designated area while the system is airborne is considered operating crew.

 Teams are responsible for ensuring that risks of excursion beyond course boundaries are mitigated, with consideration that there may not be a clean RF or GNSS signal environment.